Save money, benefit your garden, and help out the environment all at the same time with this simple DIY project.

 Step 3: Clean Out Bin

-Once again, thoroughly wash and dry the trash can.
-This time you're cleaning out any plastic shards that were created during the drilling process.
+Once again, thoroughly wash out the trash can.
+This time you're cleaning out any plastic shavings and bits that were created during the drilling process.
+Then you can put your new compost bin to work!

 Composting Tips and Tricks

 - Good materials are the key to good compost.
-We recommend fruit and vegetable scraps, eggshells, coffee grounds, grass clippings, dry leaves, finely chopped wood, shredded paper, straw, and sawdust from untreated wood.
+Fruit and vegetable scraps, eggshells, coffee grounds, grass clippings, dry leaves, finely chopped wood, shredded paper, straw, and sawdust from untreated wood all make great compost.

 - Bad materials can harm your pile, and eventually your garden.
-Don't try to compost anything with diseased plants, treated wood, animal feces, weeds that go to seed, or anything containing meat, oil, fat, dairy, or grease.
+Don't try to compost any diseased plant parts, treated wood, animal feces, weeds that go to seed, or anything containing meat, oil, fat, dairy, or grease.